-Florence is an extraordinary city filled with culture, history, delicious cuisine and the best leather products in all of Europe…no wonder it’s one of Italy’s (and Europe’s) most-visited destinations and the hub of the Tuscan region.
-Although I’m a Rome-grown girl at heart, I had the opportunity to live and work in Florence for a year and a half and have been lucky enough to experience many of the city’s best attractions.
+Florence is an extraordinary city filled with culture, history, delicious cuisine and the best leather products in all of Europe…no wonder it’s one of Italy’s most-visited destinations and the hub of Tuscany.
+Although I’m a Rome-grown girl at heart, I had the opportunity to live and work in Florence for 18 months and have been lucky enough to experience many of the city’s best attractions.

-Although Florence is not a large city compared to many of it’s Italian neighbors, you could spend months wandering the windy, cobblestoned streets, bargaining for the best price at the leather market, drinking vino on the steps of Piazzale Michelangelo, stuffing your face with Bistecca alla Fiorentina and marveling at the countless masterpieces shrouding the walls of the Uffizi.
+Although Florence is not a large city compared to many of its Italian neighbors, you could spend months wandering the windy, cobblestoned streets, bargaining for the best price at the leather market, drinking vino on the steps of Piazzale Michelangelo, stuffing your face with Bistecca alla Fiorentina and marveling at the countless masterpieces shrouding the walls of the Uffizi.
 Keep scrolling for for a list of the best things to do in Florence!

-Florence is famous for having some of the most exquisite art museums in Europe and worldwide.
-Even if art museums aren’t your forte, you’re not going to want to miss a visit to these!
+Florence is famous for having some of the most exquisite art museums in Europe and around the world.
+Even if art museums aren’t your forte, you won’t be able to resist a visit to Florence’s finest.